-NOTE: Do not tamper with the idle mixture needle and limiter cap unless performing an overhaul or needle damage has been experienced.
+NOTE: Do not tamper with the idle mixture needle with a limiter cap unless performing an overhaul or due to needle damage.
 This has been set to test requirements by the manufacturer.

-- 1. Remove pump rod from throttle lever by rotating rod out of primary lever. - 2.
+- Remove pump rod from throttle lever by rotating rod out of primary lever. - 2.
 No further disassembly of the throttle body is necessary unless the idle mixture needles are damaged or the idle channels need cleaning.
 If necessary to remove the idle mixture needles, destroy plastic limiter caps as new ones are provided in the overhaul kit.